Adam Edelen: Eastern Kentucky solar project

 In 2017, news articles began circulating which detailed a project in which Edelen is involved that plans to install tens of thousands of solar panels on a reclaimed surface mine in eastern Kentucky.
-The project is expected to put hundreds of out-of-work coal miners into long-term, well-paying jobs building and installing the panels.
-Once completed, it will be the first large-scale solar panel project in the Appalachian region, and the largest in Kentucky.
+The project aims to create jobs for former coal miners in building and installing solar panels.
+The project is planned as the first large-scale solar panel installation in the Appalachian region and one of the largest in Kentucky.
 In a 2018 interview with Kentucky Today, Edelen said he was prioritizing the project over a run for governor.

 In January 2019, Edelen said the power has been sold and the project will move forward within the next few weeks.

 2019 Kentucky gubernatorial campaign

 After nearly four years away from politics and in the private sector, Edelen declared his candidacy for the Democratic nomination for governor of Kentucky on January 7, 2019, making him the fourth and final Democrat to enter the race.
 Edelen chose Gill Holland, a Louisville community builder, filmmaker, and environmentalist, as his lieutenant governor candidate.

 The ticket touted a platform of no PAC contributions, a living wage, acknowledgement of climate change, green jobs, fully funded public and higher education, universal broadband internet, expanded healthcare and protection of the Medicaid expansion.
 Edelen also pledged to appoint women to at least six of Kentucky's 12 cabinet positions.
 He came in third in the primary.